-Here are seven tips to successfully manage your weight.
+Here are tips to successfully manage your weight.

 Cut down on portions